cy33hc/ps5-ezremote-client/README.md

 ## Installation
 1. Extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5.
 2. Must load websrv payload.
 You won't be able to start ezRemote Client without this.
-3. Install PS-ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)
+3. Install Ps5_ezRemote_Client_2.00.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

 ## Updating the app
 1. Download the latest version from Releases and extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5 replacing everything.
 This will not overwrite any of your configs.